igemsoftware2017/NCTU_Formosa/IoT/IoT talk/README.md

-IoT talk : device and sensor code
+IoT talk : device and sensor
 ========
-This is a collection of IoT talk codes